 - Flat White: a rather lovely Kenyan from Frank and Earnest Crafted Coffee

-- Gadget: the automatic milk-steaming machines (now all I need is one to pour the latte art)
+- Gadget: the automatic milk-steaming machines (now all I need is one to pour the latte art for me)

 - Cup: the hand-blown Sol Cup from Australia